EOSIO/welcome/docs/80_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 When all the squares contain a marker and no player has three markers in a row, then the game is a draw.

 ### Accounts and Key Pairs
 A blockchain account has a human readable name which is between 1 and 12 characters in length.
 Each account identifies a blockchain participant and the authority of that participant.
-You use an account to deploy a smart contract; an account can own one smart contract instance and a smart contract instance must be loaded by an account.
+Loading a smart contracts requires an account; an account can own one smart contract instance and a smart contract instance must be loaded by an account.
 Accounts are stored on the blockchain with their public keys.
 Each account requires at least one key pair (public and private keys.)
 The blockchain uses asymmetric cryptography to verify that the account pushing a transaction has signed the transaction with the matching private key.
 EOSIO blockchains use account authority tables to check that the account has the required authority to perform an action.
-For more information about accounts and permissions click on this link [Accounts and Permissions.](../04_protocol/04_accounts_and_permissions.md "Accounts and Permissions Overview")
+For more information about accounts and permissions click on this link [Accounts and Permissions.](../60_protocol-guides/40_accounts_and_permissions.md "Accounts and Permissions Overview")

 ### Smart Contract Actions
 A smart contract exposes methods or ‘actions’ that transactions use to operate the game logic.
 Transactions may contain one or more ‘actions’.
 Transactions are generated dynamically outside the smart contract, within an application, or from the command line to call smart contract actions and execute business logic within a smart contract.
 Transactions are atomic.
 For example, if one action of a transaction fails the entire transaction fails and the blockchain state is restored to the original state.
-For more details about transactions and actions click on this link [Transactions Protocol.](../04_protocol/02_transactions_protocol.md "Tranasctions Protocol") You can use `cleos` to create transactions and push transactions to the blockchain.
+For more details about transactions and actions click on this link [Transactions Protocol.](../60_protocol-guides/20_transactions_protocol.md "Tranasctions Protocol") You can use `cleos` to create transactions and push transactions to the blockchain.
 Transactions contain one or more actions.
 You can also use `cleos` to call actions directly.
 Actions can call other actions and can also call actions from other smart contracts.

 ![Transactions and Actions](images/tictactoe/transactions-and-actions-temp.png "Transactions and Actions")